apache/plc4x/plc4net/docs/s7-hardware-report.md

   Read/Write Var comes back `0x8104` even though Setup Communication succeeds.
 - **DB100 must exist and be non-optimized.** A missing block returns `NotFound` per item; an optimized block cannot be reached by absolute addressing.

+## Change log

+- 2026-09-16 19:24: Appended persistent Q write verification after the owner confirmed that no external equipment was attached; Q values were intentionally left changed and independently read back over new connections.
+- 2026-09-16 19:19: Appended the successful 50/50 expanded verification after
+  CPU PUT/GET access was restored; all DB and marker writes were rolled back.
+- 2026-09-16: Appended the expanded read-only re-verification failure.
+The successful 2026-09-03 and 2026-09-04 records above remain unchanged.